-- An entry will only be accepted in one class and no more than two entries per class will be accepted from an individual.
+- 2. An entry will only be accepted in one class.
+No more than two entries per class will be accepted from an individual.

 - A completed entry form.
 Multiple entries from an individual may be on one entry form.

-- A small return address label with entrant’s name and address for each entry.
+- A small return address label with the name and address of the entrant for each entry on the entry form so that it can be placed on the entry tags.
 Please be sure this name matches the entrant on the entry form.

 - The class name and number;